nasa/cmr-stac/adr-log/adr-20230323-entry-id-title-identifiers.md

 The encoded `entry_id` would be transformed into `/stac/NOAA_NCEI/collections/10.3334%2Fcdiac%2Fotg.vos_alligatorhope_1999-2001_Not+applicable` which would yield the correct collection.

 ### URI Encoding
-Beacuse CMR shortNames can contain characters that would break URLs, it is recommended that the collection ID and item IDs be URI encoded.
+Because CMR shortNames can contain characters that would break URLs, it is recommended that the collection ID and item IDs be URI encoded.
 * If browsing or searching using CMR-STAC the values returned will be automatically encoded.
-* If manually entering values containing special characters, they must be manually URI encoced.
+* If manually entering values containing special characters, they must be manually URI encoded.